 We all have heard the name of Micromax, Lava, Xolo, Karbonn, Spice and Intex.
 But, none of these companies is able to sustain in today’s smartphone market.
+Here is why Indian smartphone companies went out of the business.

 All these companies were performing well before 2014.
 At least, they were not making a loss.